aws/eks-anywhere/docs/content/en/docs/getting-started/optional/irsa.md

 ### Create an OIDC provider and make its discovery document publicly accessible

 You must use a single OIDC provider per EKS Anywhere cluster, which is the best practice to prevent a token from one cluster being used with another cluster.
-These steps describe the process of using a [public S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configuring-block-public-access-bucket.html) to host the OIDC `discovery.json` and `keys.json` documents.
+These steps describe the process of using a S3 bucket to host the OIDC `discovery.json` and `keys.json` documents.

 1. [Create an S3 bucket to host the public signing keys and OIDC discovery document for your cluster](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md#create-an-s3-bucket).
 Make a note of the `$HOSTNAME` and `$ISSUER_HOSTPATH`.